 - Troubleshooting network issues and data communication networks

-- working with other information technology professionals
+- Working with other IT professionals

-Computer network architects and network engineers are well-compensated for their work.
+Computer network architects and wireless network engineers are well-compensated for their work.
 They routinely make six-figure salaries.
 In fact, the Bureau of Labor Statistics (BLS) reports the median annual wage for network architects to be over $120,000 as of 2021.
 Some of the top earners in this occupation make an average yearly salary of more than $168,000.
-This makes network architects some of the highest paying jobs in the field.
+This makes network architects some of the highest-paying jobs in the field.

-To work as a computer network architect, you’ll need a computer networking degree at the bachelor’s or master’s level.
+To work as a computer architect, you’ll need a computer networking degree at the bachelor’s or master’s level.
 Since this is an advanced position in information technology, you’ll also need some experience working in an IT role.

 Average Salary: $120,520